shadmanArko/restaurant-intelligence-platform/docs/domains/identity.md

 * Role assignment and removal must emit auditable events.
 * Platform-level roles and branch-scoped roles must be clearly distinguished.

 ---

+## Ubiquitous Language

+### Actor

+A human or machine identity performing an action.

+### User

+A platform identity capable of authentication.

+### Customer

+A person or organization purchasing products from the business.

+Customers are not platform users.

+### Branch

+A physical or virtual operating location.

+### Permission

+A capability granted through one or more roles.

+### Role

+A collection of permissions.

+### Branch Access

+The relationship granting a user permissions within a branch.
+---

+## Identity Boundaries

+Identity owns:

+* Users
+* Roles
+* Permissions
+* Authentication
+* Authorization
+* Branch Access

+Identity does not own:

+* Customers
+* Suppliers
+* Employees
+* Orders
+* Inventory
+* Purchasing
+* Production
+* Accounting
+* Analytics

+Identity provides access control and audit attribution for other domains.
+---

 # Permission